eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 <h1>Conclusion</h1>

 In this walkthrough, we covered the basics of Snort 3.
 We went over the installation process, writing custom rules, and analyzing traffic both in real time and using packet captures.
-There are many more intricacies to Snort, and I encourage you to visit the Snort 3 website if you want to learn more.
-Thank you for reading this guide, and you can find more guides and writeups like this on my github page.
+There are many more intricacies to Snort, and I encourage you to visit the <a href="https://www.snort.org/"> Snort website<a/> if you want to learn more.
+Thank you for reading this guide, and you can find more projects and writeups like this <a href="https://github.com/eric-lgonz"> here<a/>.